 23. Venkatappa Art Gallery

 Right next to the Government Museum sits the Venkatappa Art Gallery.
 It houses many works from the personal collection of K Venkatappa the court painter to the Wodeyars.
 There is also a collection of his memorabilia.
+This gallery was made to function both as a museum holding the works of K. Venkatappa as well as becoming a space for artists from all over Karnataka to use for their arts practice.

 The ticket to the museum is included in the admission to the Government Museum.